mymarilyn/clickhouse-driver/docs/features.rst

 Native protocol supports two types of compression: `LZ4 <http://www.lz4.org/>`_ and `ZSTD <https://facebook.github.io/zstd/>`_.
 When compression is enabled compressed data should be hashed using `CityHash algorithm <https://github.com/google/cityhash>`_.
-Additional packages should be install in order by enable compression suport, see :ref:`installation-pypi`.
+Additional packages should be installed in order by enable compression support, see :ref:`installation-pypi`.
 Enabled client-side compression can save network traffic.

 Client with compression support can be constructed as follows: